-Itching to know how to clean running shoes and make them last longer?
-Running shoes are intended to withstand intense outdoor activities and tough terrains.
+Itching to know how to clean running shoes and make them look better and last longer?
+Running shoes are intended to withstand intense outdoor activities and tough terrain.
 You rely on them to keep you going, and this means that they constantly get dirty.
-Although they aren’t high-maintenance shoes, they still require care and cleaning to make them last for long.
+Although running shoes aren’t high-maintenance, they still require care and cleaning to make them last as long as possible.

-It is important to understand that although running shoes are durable, they are made of unique materials that require delicate treatment.
-Among these materials are the synthetic fibers, gluing processes, foams, and stitching—each of which requires elusive cleaning techniques to avoid damage and keep the integrity of the shoes.
+It is important to understand that, although running shoes are durable, they are made of unique materials that require delicate treatment.
+Among these materials are the synthetic fibers, glues, foams, and stitching—each of which requires specific cleaning techniques to avoid damage and maintain the integrity of the shoes.

 The good news is you don’t need professional help to clean your running shoes.
-You can easily do it with materials and cleaning agents that are readily available in stores or in your home.
+You can easily do it with materials and cleaning agents that are readily available at home.

 Cleaning Materials Needed